Savindr037/SAVINDR037/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 Preparing for a job interview
-- 🌱 I’m learning ...
-Full Stack Web Development
-- 🌱 I’m currently learning ...
-AWS
+- 🌱 I’m currently learning ... linux
-- 🌱 I’m currently learning ...
-Linux
+- 🌱 I’m currently learning ... aws
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 Web Development
 - 📫 How to reach me: ...
 7071406586 and via social profile
 - 😄 Pronouns: ...